The best of Ushuaia: 4-day itinerary for spring and fall

 By plane

-Despite the name - Ushuaia International Airport (USH), there are, at the time of this writing, no international flights at Ushuaia airport.
-However, it’s worth checking the details when planning your trip, as airlines occasionally announce direct flights from Latin American cities such as São Paulo to Ushuaia.
-I recommend using the website flightsfrom.com to confirm whether direct connections are available.
+Despite being called Ushuaia International Airport (USH), there are currently no international flights operating there.
+However, it’s still worth checking when planning your trip, as airlines occasionally announce direct flights from Latin American cities such as São Paulo to Ushuaia.
+I recommend using the website flightsfrom.com to see whether any direct flights are available.

-To reach Ushuaia, you’ll typically need to make a stopover in Argentina, most commonly in Buenos Aires at either Ezeiza International Airport (EZE) or Aeroparque Jorge Newbery (AEP).
+To reach Ushuaia, you’ll typically need to make a stop in Argentina, most commonly in Buenos Aires at either Ezeiza International Airport (EZE) or Aeroparque Jorge Newbery (AEP).
 When booking your ticket, double-check that you won’t need to switch airports in Buenos Aires.
-If a transfer is required, be prepared for some hassle: the two airports are a fair distance apart, airlines don’t provide transportation between them, and you’ll need to collect your luggage and re-check it at the second airport.
+If a transfer is required, be prepared for a bit of a hassle: the two airports are fairly far apart, airlines don’t provide transportation between them, and you’ll need to collect your luggage and check it in again at the second airport.

-Ushuaia also has flights from other Argentine cities, such as El Calafate (an excellent option if you plan to explore Argentinean Patagonia), Trelew, and Cordoba.
+Ushuaia also has flights from other Argentine cities, such as El Calafate (an excellent option if you’re planning to explore Argentine Patagonia), Trelew, and Cordoba.

 By car or motorbike

-For roadtrip adventure lovers, Ushuaia is a dream destination.
+For road trip lovers, Ushuaia is a dream destination.

-Even if an epic continental journey isn’t in your plans, Ushuaia is an excellent place to rent a car and embark on a road trip through Patagonia.
-It’s about 900km from Ushuaia to El Calafate and slightly less to National Park Torres del Paine in Chile.
+Even if an epic continental journey isn’t part of your plans, Ushuaia is an excellent place to rent a car and set off on a Patagonia road trip.
+It’s about 900 km from Ushuaia to El Calafate and slightly less to Torres del Paine National Park in Chile.

 .